anondo1969/deep-speech-vis/README.md

-Current Work:
+Description:

-    A baseline speech recognition software where the neural net is trained with tensorFlow and GMM training and decoding are done in kaldi toolkit.
+    1. A baseline speech recognition software where the neural net is trained with tensorFlow and GMM training and decoding are done in kaldi toolkit.

-Future Plan:

-    1. Add a hidden layer visualization wrapper over the whole system.

-    2. Implement a graphical user interface for easy visualization and analysis

-    3. Automate the analysis and recommendation process
+    2. Visualization of the relevance heatmap of the utterances.

+    3. Process of adding noise to the input features to create acoustic simulation

 Requirement: